-Please include any trips taken where the main destination was abroad but where you stayed away from home in the UK or Ireland as part of that trip."
+Please include any trips taken where the main destination was abroad but where you stayed away from home in the UK or Ireland as part of that trip.
 To ensure only information on GB trips was collected the questionnaire was amended for 2011 to subsequently filter out those respondents who had only taken a trip to the Republic of Ireland or Northern Ireland in the previous four weeks.
-The 2016 questionnaire is in Appendix.
+See revised questionnaire in Appendix A below.